'Certainly a possibility' mother could face charges after her 6-year-old allegedly shot Virginia teacher, police chief says

 The boy was taken into police custody Friday, and Drew said Monday he was under a temporary detention order and was being evaluated at a hospital.

-Police received the call that a teacher had been shot at 1:59 p.m.
+Police received the call that a teacher -- later identified as first-grade teacher Abigail Zwerner, 25 -- had been shot at 1:59 p.m.
 Friday, Drew said.
 When officers entered the classroom where the shooting happened five minutes later, they saw the boy was being physically restrained by a school employee.

 The 6-year-old was combative and struck the employee restraining him and officers took control, escorting him out of the building and into a police car, police said.